 Their most recent novel, Gutter Mage, written as J.S.
 Kelley, was described as “Deep, diverse and just downright delightful” by The Frumious Consortium.
 The 23rd Legion said, “I honestly can’t think of a more enjoyable mystery novel that I have read in the past year.”
 And the Quill to Live said, “Gutter Mage is an existential crisis wrapped in a noir detective story.
 It has a lot more depth than it initially seems while also being exactly as fast, fun, and punchy as it advertises.”

-Their next novel, The Wizard of Eventide, will be published in April 2022, and completes The Goddess War Trilogy.
+Their next adult novel, The Wizard of Eventide, will be published in July 2022, and completes The Goddess War Trilogy.
+Their next novel for kids, G.I.
+Joe Classified, will also be published in July because really, what is free time anyway?

 Past projects include Hope and Red , the first book in their previous Empire of Storms trilogy, which is currently being released as a free, serialized audiobook, and can be found on Apple Podcasts, or wherever you download your podcasts.